netsyder/personal-blog/content/posts/setup-ubuntu-docker-host/index.en.md

 ### Manage Docker as a non-root user

 The Docker daemon binds to a Unix socket, not a TCP port.
-By default it's the root user that owns the Unix socket, and other users can only access it using sudo.
+By default it's the root user that owns the Unix socket, and other users can only access it using `sudo`.
 The Docker daemon always runs as the root user.

-If you don't want to preface the docker command with sudo, create a Unix group called docker and add users to it.
+If you don't want to preface the docker command with `sudo`, create a Unix group called docker and add users to it.
 When the Docker daemon starts, it creates a Unix socket accessible by members of the docker group.
 On some Linux distributions, the system automatically creates this group when installing Docker Engine using a package manager.
 In that case, there is no need for you to manually create the group.

 To create the `docker` group and add your user: